HiddenThunder/Star/README.md

 At first it was just curiosity, I was thinking how to make serveless encrypted chat.
 Most popular chats today are using servers.
 But most of backend code is close source and I totally understand it: private keys need to be in secret places and stuff.
 I just don't like close source ¯\\\_(ツ)\_/¯

-I want to make starts a bit more reachable and I think we need to be honest with ourselves, it'll make it easier for us to work together :stars:
+I want to make stars a bit more reachable and I believe open source will help us :stars:

-In my dreams we all don't need encryption at all, because we all are friends.
-But to get there we need to go all the way through our secrets. i think. so I tried (and will work on it!) to do this properly :heart_decoration:
+In my dreams we all don't need encryption at all, because we all are friends :pensive:

-Open source encryption is the most transparrent encryption

 ## How does it work